skoczen/polytester/README.md

 Polytester leverages some fantastic libraries.
 It wouldn't exist without them.

 - [Clint](https://github.com/kennethreitz/clint) for all the nice shell output,
-- [Watchdog](https://github.com/gorakhargosh/watchdog) for the magical file watching,
+- [Watchdog](https://github.com/gorakhargosh/watchdog) for the magical file watching, and
 - [PyYAML](http://pyyaml.org/) because nobody should have to think about parsing yaml files again.

 Polytester has also has had help from lots of coders.
 Alphabetically:

 - [brandoncazander](https://github.com/brandoncazander) gave you more robust ansi parsing across older versions of python.
 - [calebmeyer](https://github.com/calebmeyer) gave you rspec support.
-- [joshfriend](https://github.com/joshfriend) added py.test support, and spotted a bug on python 2.7.x with `--ci`
+- [joshfriend](https://github.com/joshfriend) added py.test support, and spotted a bug on python 2.7.x with `--ci`.

 # Releases

 #### 1.1.3 - Feb 5, 2015

-- Rspec parser, thanks to [calebmeyer](https://github.com/calebmeyer)
+- Rspec parser, thanks to [calebmeyer](https://github.com/calebmeyer).
-- Improvements to ansi parsing across older versions of python, thanks to [https://github.com/brandoncazander]
+- Improvements to ansi parsing across older versions of python, thanks to (brandoncazander)[https://github.com/brandoncazander].

 #### 1.1.2 - Feb 5, 2015

-- Bugfix to `--ci` on python 3.4
+- Bugfix to `--ci` on python 3.4.

 #### 1.1.1 - Jan 30, 2015